 - K-12th Grade – 80.3%

 - Other Educational Entities – 0.2%

-Pari-mutuel wagering in California is limited to horse racing only, and was passed in 1933 through a constitutional amendment.
-The California Horse Racing Board was created to regulate this activity which includes seven members that serve four year terms and are appointed by the Governor.
+Pari-mutuel wagering in California is limited to horse racing.
+It passed back in 1933 through a constitutional amendment.
+The California Horse Racing Board was created to regulate this activity.
+The board includes seven members, appointed by the Governor, that serve four-year terms.
 Their main responsibilities include:

 - Assure protection of the public.

 - Encourage agriculture and the breeding of horses in this state.

 - Provide for maximum expansion of horse racing opportunities in the public interest.